TradeIdeasPhilip/jpeg/README.md

 A recursive model will limit the maximum number of steps from the beginning of the process any pixel.
 And I can tweak the process to limit the number of steps with _limited fidelity_.

+The ideas behind these two examples both started as a linear transform on an 8⨉8 square of pixels.
+Then I expanded them out to do the same thing (recursively) on an arbitrarily large image.
+The recursive code is written much differently, but these operations are still linear transforms.

 ### Example: Big Pixels